How to Prepare Your Data Sources for HR Analytics

 CONSOLIDATE YOUR DATA SOURCES

 Typically, companies use different systems for different HR tasks.
-Some use Excel sheets, some are creating a core HR backbone out of complex legacy systems, others use a variety of applications to manage the different HR processes such as talent acquisition, performance management or succession planning.
+Some use Excel sheets, some create a core HR backbone out of complex legacy systems, and others use a variety of applications to manage the different HR processes such as talent acquisition, performance management, or succession planning.
 A fragmented landscape of data sources will prove to be problematic for achieving a reliable overview.
-There will remain doubts about the accuracy of the data and this means elevated risk when taking strategic decisions.
+There will remain doubts about the accuracy of the data, and this means elevated risk when making strategic decisions.
 Build an integrated data infrastructure or at least one source of truth for the most basic workforce data.

 GET A TOOL TO VISUALIZE YOUR DATA

-Once your job architecture and accuracy of employee data are taken care of, the challenge remains to deduce conclusions in a meaningful way.
-Any tool that visualizes your data will be of great help to understand it better.
+Once your job architecture and the accuracy of employee data are taken care of, the challenge remains to deduce conclusions in a meaningful way.
+Any tool that visualizes your data will be of great help in understanding it better.
 It should offer you at least the following:

 • Compare values between different groups.
 I.e. being able to compare the employee engagement scores by geography will help to decide in which location you need to dig deeper.